AML and CFT requirements for trusts and company service providers in the UAE

 - Clients may bribe TCSPs to conduct unauthorized or illegal transactions through their accounts

-- Clients use the services of TCSPs to form complex company structures that are used for layering illicit funds or hiding their criminal transactions
+- Clients use the services of TCSPs to form complex company structures that are used for layering money laundering of illicit funds or hiding their criminal transactions

 - Clients with a base in tax havens or countries with a high number of terrorist organizations, high levels of corruption, subject to Sanctions, or weak AML/CFT regime